-AGENDA ESCAMBIA COUNTY PLANNING BOARD August 7, 2018-8:35 a.m.
-Escambia County Central Office Complex 3363 West Park Place, Room 104
+AGENDA ESCAMBIA COUNTY PLANNING BOARD September 4, 2018-8:35 a.m.
+Escambia County Central Office Complex 3363 West Park Place.
+Room 104

+- 1. Call to Order.

+- 2. Pledge of Allegiance to the Flag.

+- 3. Proof of Publication and Waive the Reading of the Legal Advertisement.

+- 4. Approval of Minutes.

+- A.

-- 1. Call to Order. - 2.
-Proof of Publication and Waive the Reading of the Legal Advertisement. - 3.
-Approval of Minutes. - A. A. RECOMMENDATION: That the Planning Board review and approve the Meeting Resume' Minutes of the July 10, 2018, Planning Board Meeting. - B. Planning Board Monthly Action Follow-up Report for July 2018. - C. Planning Board 6-Month Outlook for August 2018. - 4.
-Acceptance of Planning Board Meeting Packet. - 5.
-Public Hearings. - A. A Public Hearing Concerning the Review of an Ordinance Amending Chapter
+A. RECOMMENDATION: That the Planning Board review and approve the Meeting Resume' Minutes of the August 7, 2018 Planning Board Meeting. - B. Planning Board Monthly Action Follow-up Report for August 2018. - C. Planning Board 6-Month Outlook for September 2018. - 5.
+Acceptance of Planning Board Meeting Packet. - 6.
+Public Hearings. - A. A Public Hearing Concerning the Review of an Ordinance Amending Chapter 3 Regarding Structure Setbacks and Minimum Lot Widths.